Chatper 6. Bayesian Approaches#

 \[ p(X|Y) = \frac{p(Y|X)p(X)}{p(Y)}. \]

-• Your knowledge or assumption about existence of your target is represented by \(p(X)\), called prior probability.
+• Your knowledge or assumption about the state probability of different states is represented by \(p(X)\), called prior probability.

 Example: mouse in a bush#